MiikaMatias/tsoha/docs/Architecture.md

 After pushing code Jenkins triggers the CI/CD pipeline and each respective phase is ran.
 ![image](https://github.com/MiikaMatias/tsoha/assets/100348027/931a81a8-c23c-4592-92a6-8b25b6c858dd)

 Build phase [containerizes](https://aws.amazon.com/what-is/containerization/) the application.
 Test phase runs small unit tests.
 Deploy phase sends the containerized applications to production using [SSH](https://www.wikiwand.com/en/Secure_Shell).
+All of this is defined in the [Jenkinsfile](https://github.com/MiikaMatias/tsoha/blob/main/Jenkinsfile)

 ### Why do this for such a minor project?
 It's fun